Anthrax

 Prevention of Anthrax

-An composed of a cell-free culture filtrate containing protective antigen protein, is available for people at high risk (eg, military personnel, veterinarians, laboratory technicians, employees of textile mills processing imported goat hair).
-The vaccine contains no dead or live bacteria.
+An anthrax vaccine (AVA)anthrax vaccine (AVA), composed of a cell-free culture filtrate containing protective antigen protein, is available for preexposure prophylaxis in adults between ages 18 and 65 years at high risk (eg, military personnel, veterinarians, laboratory technicians, employees of textile mills processing imported goat hair, employees handling animals or animal products, travel to certain parts of the world, and welding or metal work).
+The vaccine contains no dead or live bacteria and is administered with a 5-dose intramuscular series (0.5 mL) at 0 and 4-weeks, followed by subsequent injections at 6, 12, and 18 months, as well as yearly boosters.
 A separate veterinary vaccine is also available.

 Postexposure prophylaxis